 How do you keep your food for the week lasting “good” for the next couple of days?

 - Some foods definitely store well better than others!
 Salads keep pretty well when I remove the moisture for the lettuce greens.
-I’m a big fan of roasted veggies throughout the week, but I will admit they don’t always taste like they do when they are fresh out of the oven, but I don’t mind!
+I’m a big fan of roasted veggies throughout the week, but I will admit they don’t always taste like they do when they are fresh out of the oven, but I guess I personally don’t mind!
 Shredded chicken stores pretty well through the week, as does soup/chili.
 Fruits store pretty well – I chop them the night before.
 If I’m snacking on raw veggies, I will chop just a few servings at a time, maybe for 2-3 days.